Getting Involved on Campus

 Find answers to many of your financial aid questions at sfa.osu.edu.
 If you don’t find the answer you need, the website has additional information on how to contact a financial aid counselor.

-- If you are ill over the weekend or are experiencing a medical emergency, call 911 or visit Emergency Services at The Ohio State University Medical Center.
-For directions and information, visit the website.
+If you are ill over the weekend or are experiencing a medical emergency, call 911 or visit the Emergency Department at the Wexner Medical Center at The Ohio State University.

 All students registered at Ohio State for six hours of classes or more are automatically enrolled and billed for the University’s Student Health Insurance program.